A few idealistic Canadians are trying to replant the world’s forests with flying machines

 And a lack of forest diversity can be bad for species that require interdependence.
 “Forests are complex machines with millions of meshing parts.
 You can’t plant a forest; you can only plant a plantation,” the wildlife journalist Ted Williams recently wrote.

 But this doesn’t have to be the case, said John Innes, forestry professor at the University of British Columbia.
 “We can actually plant a more diverse forest than would occur naturally,” he said.
-Innes so liked Flash’s approach he joined as an advisor.
-(Jones says the company’s ten different seed pods are matched to the environment and foster biodiversity.)
+Innes so liked Flash’s approach he joined as an adviser.
+(Jones says the company’s 10 different seed pods are matched to the environment and foster biodiversity.)

 The Flash Forest effort is part of a broader drone-altruism effort.
-A U.S. startup, Zipline, has used the machines to deliver blood in Rwanda.
+A U.S. start-up, Zipline, has used the machines to deliver blood in Rwanda.
 Another U.S. firm, Seattle’s DroneSeed, has similar ambitions as Flash.
 At a volcano in La Palma, drones have just been dispatched to save stranded dogs.

 Drone experts say Flash Forest fits that mission.